Budget 2025: helping build Alberta’s workforce

 Building the skilled trades

-As part of more than $2 billion we’re investing in adult learning this year, we are increasing funding for skilled trades and apprenticeship training by $24 million per year.
-With the additional funding, a total of $78 million will be invested per year, or $234 million over the next 3 years.
+As part of more than $2 billion we are investing in adult learning through Budget 2025, a total of $78 million will be invested per year into skilled trades and apprenticeship training, or $234 million over the next 3 years.

 Some recent investments include:

-We’re investing $10 million per year, or $30 million over the next 3 years, to modernize our apprenticeship programs to meet the changing needs of industry.
+We are investing $10 million per year, or $30 million over the next 3 years, to modernize our apprenticeship programs to meet the changing needs of industry and apprentices.

 Training more doctors

-We’re adding an additional $6.8 million over 3 years to increase the number of student spaces in the Doctor of Medicine programs at the University of Alberta and University of Calgary.
-Along with funding we announced in 2023, this makes for a total of nearly $38 million over 4 years to create 180 new seats for training more doctors.
+To increase the number of student spaces in the Doctor of Medicine programs at the University of Alberta and University of Calgary we have invested a total of nearly $38 million over 4 years to create 180 new seats for training more doctors, with the first intake beginning in 2023/24.
+Over $12 million of this funding is being provided through Budget 2025.

 Improving access to health care in rural and remote areas

-To improve access to physicians for Albertans in rural and remote areas, we’re investing $43.2 million in capital funding over the next 4 years and $55.6 million to support operating expenses over the next 3 years.
-This investment will create Rural Medical Education Program Training Centres at the University of Lethbridge and Northwestern Polytechnic.
+To improve access to physicians for Albertans in rural and remote areas, we’re investing $43.2 million in capital funding over 4 years and $55.6 million to support operating expenses over the next 3 years.
+This investment will create Rural Medical Education Program Training Centres in Lethbridge and Grande Prairie.
+Through Budget 2025, Alberta's government will continue to support this commitment by providing over $18 million, out of the total funding, in the 2025-26 fiscal year.

 Investing in mental health

-We’re investing $10 million over the next 3 years to add an additional 760 seats to in-demand mental health professional programs at Alberta’s post-secondary institutions.
+We are investing $10 million over 3 years, including $4 million in 2025-26, to add more than 760 new seats to in-demand mental health professional programs at Alberta’s post-secondary institutions.

 The creation of new program seats will enable institutions to increase program capacities, improve educational offerings and prepare a new generation of mental health professionals to meet the emerging needs of our communities.